Zhouyuxuan7/Goose_Island/README.md

 Be careful and build your own Goose Island!

 # How to run:
-Open the goose island folder with VS Code.
+Open the goose island codebase folder with VS Code.
 Run the main file called 'main.py'.

 # No libraries needed to be installed